clairesersun/com6338-2-2-sersun-claire/README.md

-# com6338-2-2-sersun-claire
+# com6338-2-2

-Create a greeting using JavaScript
+Create a Greeting Using JavaScript